bukzor-sentryio/sudo-gcp/README.md

 # Sudo GCP

-This tool enables with running Google Cloud commands with temporary elevated privileges, using short-lived OAuth access tokens.
+This tool enables running Google Cloud commands with temporary elevated privileges, using short-lived OAuth access tokens.

 `sudo-gcp` securely caches access tokens using the operating system's secret-store/keychain, and